swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 }
 ```

+Unlike the top-level `makeDinner` task, here we have a dynamic amount of
+potential concurrency; depending on how many vegetables we can get from
+`gatherRawVeggies`, each vegetable could in principle be chopped in parallel
+with the rest.
+We also don't need to necessarily gather the chopped vegetables
+in any specific order, and can collect the results as they become ready.

-Introducing `async let` into the loop would not produce any meaningful concurrency, because each `async let` would need to complete before the next iteration of the loop could start.
-To create child tasks programmatically, we introduce a new task group via `Task.withGroup`:
+To create child tasks programmatically, and gather their results, we still introduce a new task group via `Task.withGroup`, this time specifying a `resultType`
+for the child tasks, and using the `next` method to collect those results as
+they become ready:

 ```swift
 /// Concurrently chop the vegetables.